-Tom is a Lecturer in Politics and Development at the Global Development Institute, University of Manchester and lead researcher for the ESID project, ‘The political economy of social protection expansion in Africa’.
+Tom is a Lecturer in Politics and Development at the Global Development Institute, The University of Manchester, and lead researcher for the ESID project, ‘The political economy of social protection expansion in Africa’.

 Tom’s research interests concern the changing nature of state-society relations in the context of structural transformation, particularly focusing on social policy and land tenure as key means by which states relate to their citizens.
 As such, his research is situated at the interface between literatures on the political economy of social policy, agrarian political economy and state–society relations.
 Tom’s past research has particularly focused on Ethiopia, while his work with ESID involves case studies on both Ethiopia and Rwanda.